-As an organisation, employing adults who work with children, it is important that staff are aware of their responsibilities under Child Protection legislation and has a working knowledge of St Giles procedures.
-Each member of staff must complete the online safeguarding and prevent training (level 1 training: awareness raising) and pass the test online at https://galleryteachers.com/service/safeguarding-basic-awareness-course/, a copy will be retained on personnel files.
-All managers (Director of Juniors, Operations Manager, Centre Managers, Activity Managers and Academic Managers) have completed Designated Safeguarding training (formerly known as level 3 training).
+As an organisation, employing adults who work with children, it is important that staff are aware of their responsibilities under Child Protection legislation and have a working knowledge of St Giles procedures.
+Each member of staff must complete online safeguarding training, Basic Safeguarding Awareness Training (previously level 1).
+A copy of the certificate will be kept on personnel files.
+All managers (Director of Juniors, Deputy Director of Juniors, Roving Centre Manager, Centre Managers, Activity Managers and Academic Managers) have completed Advanced Safeguarding Training (formerly level 2).
+The majority of the above have also completed Specialist Safeguarding training (formerly known as level 3 training).

 All staff are asked to read this Safeguarding Policy prior to their employment commencing.
-Staff are asked to sign to say they have read and understood the policy and addressed any questions to a line-manager.
+Staff are asked to sign to say they have read and understood the policy and addressed any questions to a line manager.
 All staff are asked to read the Emergency Action Plan prior to their employment commencing.
-Staff are asked to sign to say they have read and understood the plan and addressed any questions to a line-manager.
+Staff are asked to sign to say they have read and understood the plan and addressed any questions to a line manager.